 If you are thinking about saying yes to a test ride, then ask for the asking price in cash as a deposit.
 At least that way if they do a runner, you won't lose out.

 Make sure that the person riding the bike is insured to ride your bike.
-The only real proof is seeing an insurance certificate with entitlement to ride other bikes.
+The only real proof is seeing a motorbike insurance certificate with entitlement to ride other bikes.

 Another good way to guard yourself is to take a photo of the buyer.
 Even using your mobile phone is fine.
 This way if your bike does get stolen, at least you can show the police who did it.